Browser scripts you can trust

-How this site works
+How it works

 What, How, Why?